Deep-sea mining: beyond the headlines

 And it's not just the environmental and ecological impacts that need to be compared: there are also the social impacts, economic impacts, geopolitical impacts, and cultural impacts that need to be considered.

 Those are the aspects that all need to be weighed up to answer the wider question "should we mine the deep sea?".
-As marine ecologists, we can only provide evidence on the aspect that is our area of research - and that's what we're doing - but that aspect alone doesn't necessarily provide an answer to the wider question.
+As marine ecologists, we can only provide evidence on the aspect that is our area of research - and that's what we're doing - but that aspect alone doesn't necessarily provide an answer to the wider question (unless environmental impacts raise a clear red flag).

 What ecological impacts could rule out deep-sea mining as an option?